 - Deployed personnel planning to overnight at deep field camps must wear a KN-95 mask for five days prior to camp put-in when in indoor public settings and unable to maintain a distance of six feet from others.
 During these five days, individuals will get "takeaway" food from the galley and will not be permitted in social gathering spaces (e.g., bars and lounges). - Deployed personnel will alert the clinic if they need medical care.
-The clinic team will determine whether and how to test for COVID-19 to support diagnosis and treatment decisions. - Deployed personnel who test positive for COVID-19 but do not require clinic-level care will be isolated in a dormitory room at McMurdo Station set aside for that purpose.
+The clinic team will determine whether and how to test for COVID-19 to support diagnosis and treatment decisions. - Deployed personnel who test positive for COVID-19 but do not require cliniclevel care will be isolated in a dormitory room at McMurdo Station set aside for that purpose.
 During the first five days of isolation, individuals will leave their rooms only when necessary and must always wear a KN-95 mask when doing so. - After the first five mandatory minimum days of isolation, deployed personnel can leave their rooms but must not go places where wearing a mask is not possible. - Following the mandatory minimum period of isolation, CDC protocols for "testing out" of mask-wearing will be used.
 Deployed personnel will not be permitted in social gathering spaces until they are no longer required to wear a mask.
-Once mask wearing is no longer required, they will return to their assigned lodging. - Deployed personnel can work during isolation and mandatory mask-wearing if cleared to do so by clinic medical staff based on the severity of symptoms, their work environment, and if deemed necessary by their supervisor. - Deployed personnel who require clinic-level care5 will receive it in the McMurdo Station Clinic, which is equipped with a Biofire testing machine, a supply of Paxlovid, the ability to administer supplemental oxygen, and reach-back telemedicine capabilities.
-Suitable space will be available to treat at least five individuals concurrently. - Deployed personnel whose symptoms are increasing and/or the clinic staff determines are at high risk for complications will be evacuated off the continent. - Deployed personnel will be released from clinic care at the discretion of the clinic team, who will also establish necessary restrictions on work assignments, timing of onward deployments, or need for follow-up visits. - Traverse operations shall be treated in a similar way as described above for near field camps; RAT supplies will be carried, and reach-back medical support will be available through telemedicine by satellite phone.
+Once mask wearing is no longer required, they will return to their assigned lodging. - Deployed personnel can work during isolation and mandatory mask-wearing if cleared to do so by clinic medical staff based on the severity of symptoms, their work environment, and if deemed necessary by their supervisor. - Deployed personnel who require clinic-level care will receive it in the McMurdo Station Clinic, which is equipped with a Biofire testing machine, a supply of Paxlovid, the ability to administer supplemental oxygen, and reach-back telemedicine capabilities.
+Suitable space will be available to treat at least five individuals concurrently. - Deployed personnel whose symptoms are increasing and/or the clinic staff determines are at high risk for complications will be evacuated off the continent.

-5 The patient's oxygen requirement is greater than four liters/minute to keep oxygen saturation greater than 91% or the patient exhibits dyspnea (difficult or labored respiration) with a low level of exertion.
+&lt;sup>5 The patient's oxygen requirement is greater than four liters/minute to keep oxygen saturation greater than 91% or the patient exhibits dyspnea (difficult or labored respiration) with a low level of exertion.